 Location: The Bristol School o Acting in central Bristol

-Dates & times: The course begins in June each year; there are 7 evenings and 1 whole day.
+Dates & times: Courses begin in June & October each year; there are 7 evenings and 1 whole day.

 Fee: £ 450.00